 Gay in Trumpland

-As we count down to the mid-term elections in the United States, photographer Ron Amato has released a new series of work titled Gay in Trumpland.
+As politics as we used to know it continues to unravel in the United States, photographer Ron Amato has released a new series of work titled Gay in Trumpland.

 I caught up with Amato for a behind-the-scenes look at the series he’s created.

 Why was it important to you to use your art to demonstrate your opposition to the Trump Administration?

 I am first an artist before anything.
 My art is how I communicate, how I express joy, sadness, grief, and of course how I protest.
 Art has a long tradition of protest against government and oppression.
 It can enlighten people in ways other venues can’t.

 Can resistance art also have an erotic element?

 I hope so, since Gay In Trumpland has a strong erotic component!
 It was important to me to portray us as loving, sexual beings.
 I think that is at the core of our humanity, therefore universally understood.
 Those who are working against us want to strip us of that aspect of life.